 Banks now appear more cautious about lending, sometimes regardless of logical considerations like length of relationship, age, security or term.
 These changes have created a significant gap in the market for new lenders as borrowers have become frustrated.
 Buy-to-let property investors have found it more difficult to borrow and many traditional lenders in this sector have reduced appetite or withdrawn completely.

 These changes have helped create the opportunity for the RAW Mortgage Fund to seek niches in the Mortgage market that are no longer filled by traditional lenders but still offer a low risk to capital and a healthy return.
 By cutting out traditional lending institutions, the objective of the Fund is to advantage both investors and borrowers by significantly reducing the spread between cash deposit and lending rates.
-For each unit of investor capital the Fund will lend up to one unit to borrowers.

 The Fund will only lend conservatively and it is anticipated the average loan-to-value ratio will not exceed 50% in aggregate across the Funds’ portfolio of lending.

 Managing DirectorView profile